okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/scim/scim-20/index.md

 After you complete this step, whenever a user is assigned to the integration in Okta, the following operation requests are made against the SCIM server:

-* Determine if the user already exists
+* Determine if the User object already exists
-* Create the user if the user isn't found
+* Create the User if the User object isn't found

-#### Determine if the user already exists
+#### Determine if the User already exists

 **GET** /Users

-Okta checks that the user exists on the SCIM server through a GET operation with the `filter=userName` parameter (or any other filter parameter that was configured with the SCIM integration).
+Okta checks that the User object exists on the SCIM server through a GET operation with the `filter=userName` parameter (or any other filter parameter that was configured with the SCIM integration).
 This check is performed using the `eq` (equal) operator and is the only one necessary to successfully provision users with Okta.

-> **Note:** The filter must check an attribute that is _unique_ for all users in the Service Provider profiles.
+> **Note:** The filter must check an attribute that is _unique_ for all Users in the Service Provider profiles.

 For Okta Integration Network (OIN) integrations, this filter is configured with the help of the assigned Okta App Analyst during the submission process.
 Integration submissions are handled through the [OIN Manager](https://oinmanager.okta.com).